Anick's conjecture for polyhedral products: Homotopy groups of partial quotients and simply connected toric orbifolds

 \subsection{Simply connected toric orbifolds}

-In this section we study the homotopy of \emph{toric orbifolds} $X_\Sigma$, i.e. normal toric varieties over $\mathbb{C}$ which correspond to simplicial fans $\Sigma$ (these conditions are equivalent by \cite[Theorem 11.4.8]{cls}).
+In this section we study the homotopy of \emph{toric orbifolds} $X_\Sigma$, i.e. normal toric varieties over $\mathbb{C}$ with finite quotient singularities.
+By \cite[Theorem 11.4.8]{cls}, this happens if and only if the corresponding fan $\Sigma$ is simplicial.
 We assume that $X_\Sigma$ has no torus factors, but we do not require $X_\Sigma$ to be smooth or complete.
-Our references for geometry and topology of toric varieties are \cite{cls}, \cite[Ch.
+Our references for the geometry and topology of toric varieties are \cite{cls}, \cite[Ch.
 5]{BP15} and \cite{franz_toric}.

 We begin with a model for toric orbifolds up to equivariant homotopy equivalence.
 Let $\Sigma$ be a rational simplicial fan in a lattice $N\simeq\ZZ^n$ with $m$ rays, and let $a_1,\dots,a_m\in N$ be the primitive vectors on these rays.
-We obtain a simplicial complex and a linear map $A:\ZZ^m\to N,$ $e_i\mapsto a_i$.
+We obtain a simplicial complex and a linear map $A:\ZZ^m\to N,$ $e_i\mapsto a_i$, such that the vectors $a_i\in N$ are primitive.
 In fact, the fan $\Sigma$ is determined by the pair $(\K,A)$, and this data corresponds to a fan if and only if the following conditions hold.
 For any $I\in\K$, consider the closed convex cone

 then $(\K,A)$ form a simplicial fan if and only if \begin{itemize} \item For any $I\in\K$, the elements $\{a_i:i\in I\}\subseteq N$ are linearly independent (equivalently, $\dim\sigma_I=|I|+1$); \item For any $I,J\in\K$, $\sigma_I\cap\sigma_J=\sigma_{I\cap J}$. \end{itemize}